Shashank1202/SQL-NOSQL/README.md

 ## Content:

 ### 1. SQL Queries:
-- [SQL queries for common tasks](/sql/queries.md): This document contains SQL queries for performing common tasks such as data manipulation, querying, and optimization.
+- [SQL queries for common tasks: This document contains SQL queries for performing common tasks such as data manipulation, querying, and optimization.

 ### 2. NoSQL Projects:
-- [NoSQL project examples](/nosql/projects.md): Explore real-world projects utilizing NoSQL databases such as MongoDB, Cassandra, or DynamoDB.
+- [NoSQL project examples]: Explore real-world projects utilizing NoSQL databases such as MongoDB, Cassandra, or DynamoDB.
 These projects cover a range of applications and demonstrate the versatility of NoSQL databases.

 ### 3. SQL Study Plan:
-- [SQL 50 Study Plan](/sql/study_plan.md): Dive into a comprehensive study plan designed to help you master SQL concepts, from basic syntax to advanced topics like window functions and performance tuning.
+- [SQL 50 Study Plan]: Dive into a comprehensive study plan designed to help you master SQL concepts, from basic syntax to advanced topics like window functions and performance tuning.
 The plan includes curated resources, practice exercises, and suggested timelines.

 ### 4. LeetCode Practice:
-- [LeetCode SQL problems](/leetcode/sql_problems.md): Prepare for technical interviews by practicing SQL problems commonly asked on platforms like LeetCode.
+- [LeetCode SQL problems]: Prepare for technical interviews by practicing SQL problems commonly asked on platforms like LeetCode.
 Each problem comes with explanations and solutions to help you understand the underlying concepts.

 ## Contributing:
 Contributions are welcome!
 If you have SQL or NoSQL queries, projects, study plans, or LeetCode solutions to share, feel free to submit a pull request.
 Let's build a comprehensive resource together!